stelligent/mock-pipeline/README.md

 git commit -am "modify stages and actions" && git push
 ```

-To create this pipeline in your account, run: `mu pipeline up`
+To create this pipeline in your account, run: `mu pipeline up -t GITHUBTOKEN`

+Your `GITHUBTOKEN` will look something like this: `2bdg4jdreaacc7gh7809543d4hg90EXAMPLE`.
+To get or generate a token go to [GitHub's Token Settings](https://github.com/settings/tokens).

 After a few of the CloudFormation stacks have lauched, go to the [CodePipeline console](https://console.aws.amazon.com/codesuite/codepipeline/pipelines/) and look for a pipeline with something like `mock-pipeline` in its name.
 Select this pipeline and ensure you are properly connected to the GitHub repository you'd previosuly forked.